Session Security in PHP: The Three Problems That Are Invisible Until They Are Not

 $_SESSION['last_activity'] = time();

-This approach has a practical limitation.
+This approach has a practical limitation worth understanding.
 The session is only checked when the user makes a request.
 A session left open on an abandoned browser that never makes another request will not expire until the garbage collector runs, which PHP triggers probabilistically based on session.gc_maxlifetime.
 For active sessions this approach works well.
 For abandoned sessions, you also need to set a short session.gc_maxlifetime to ensure the server-side session data is cleaned up within a reasonable window.

 The absolute maximum session lifetime should not exceed what the application actually needs.
 An application where users log in once and stay logged in for weeks needs different handling than a financial application where session expiry after 15 minutes of inactivity is appropriate.
 Choose the timeout based on what the data in the application warrants.

-PHP Session Configuration That You Should Have Enabled Right Now
+PHP Session Configuration Settings That Matter

 There are several PHP configuration settings that control session security behaviour.
 Setting these correctly at the php.ini level, or in an .htaccess or .user.ini file for Apache or in the Nginx PHP-FPM pool configuration, provides a baseline that applies to every session in the application without requiring individual code changes.